Test Vulnerability Remediation

 Scanning recommendation

-Use validation scans to test for remediation and full scans for a complete view of your app security.
-Validation scans run against the attack findings from the parent scan and may find vulnerabilities that were not discovered in the parent scan.
-Although the Vulnerabilities page includes new and existing vulnerabilities found by a validation scan, it is not as comprehensive as running a full scan on the parent scan.
+Use Validate Vulns to test for remediation for a complete view of your app security.
+Validation scans run against the attack findings from the parent scan will attempt to only find vulnerabilities that were discovered in the parent scan.
+A validation scan is not as comprehensive as running a full scan on the parent scan.